We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-A urinary tract infection (UTI) occurs when germs (bacteria) invade the urinary tract.
+A UTI occurs when germs (bacteria) invade the urinary tract.
 The urinary tract is made up of your kidneys, bladder, ureters, and urethra.
 The ureters are the tubes connecting the kidneys to the bladder.
-The urethra is the tube carrying urine from the bladder to outside your body.
+The urethra is the tube carrying urine from the bladder to the outside of your body.

 According to the National Kidney Foundation, 80 to 90 percent of UTIs are caused by a bacteria called Escherichia coli (E. coli).
 For the most part, E. coli lives harmlessly in your gut.
 But it can cause problems if it enters your urinary system, usually from stool that migrates into the urethra.